 Dear NBR Board/Chairman’s Council/Advisors/President’s Circle Members,

-Below please find my NBR Impact Update for the past quarter, which I encourage you to share with your own networks.
+Below please find my quarterly NBR Impact Update for the period from March through May 2023.
+Please share this quick reference on NBR’s impact with your own networks.

 ⇛Bipartisan engagement on the Hill

 - NBR hosted Tami Overby (Dentons Global Advisors-Albright Stonebridge Group) and Andrew Yeo (Brookings Institution) for a briefing in coordination with the House Foreign Affairs Committee to inform congressional staff of key issues in U.S.-Republic of Korea relations in advance of President Yoon Suk-yeol’s state visit marking the 70th anniversary of the U.S.-ROK alliance.

 - NBR’s director of congressional affairs Josh Nezam hosted a congressional PACRIM study group dinner with Deputy Assistant Secretary of the International Trade Administration Pamela Phan and RAND political scientist Jeffrey Hornung on U.S.-Japan relations in light of Japan’s new national security and national defense strategies.